 Instead many would witness a tragedy which would blunt their enthusiasm and joy over the festive season.

-Main picture: St Mary’s Church in 1931 showing the business on Main Street being demolished
+Main picture: St Mary’s Church in 1931 showing the businesses on Main Street being demolished

 Shoppers imbibing the Christmas spirit

-Those not working as well as females who were not supposed to work once they were married and certainly did not occupy any managerial or executive positions would come into town and join the crowds thronging the pavements and making merry with party hats, coloured switches and candy-striped bugles.
-Quite a gala occasion with much light-hearted fun.
+Those not working, as well as females who were not supposed to work once they were married, and certainly did not occupy any managerial or executive positions, would come into town and join the crowds thronging the pavements and making merry with party hats, coloured switches and candy-striped bugles.
+It was quite a gala occasion with much light-hearted fun.

 The heat of midday and tired feet chased many of the shoppers into the eateries.
 In the early afternoon, it was not so busy in the street or on the pavements, as it would be in the shops that people would be engaged with the late purchase of gifts.